tensorlakeai/indexify/docs/docs/index.md

 ![Indexify High Level](images/Indexify_KAT.gif)

-Indexify is a data framework for building ingestion and extraction pipelines for unstructured data.
-The ingestion pipelines are defined using declarative configuration, and every stage of the pipeline can perform structured extraction using any AI model, or transform the ingested data.
-The pipelines start working immediately when data is ingested into Indexify, thus making them ideal for interactive applications and low-latency use-cases.
+Indexify is a data framework designed for building ingestion and extraction pipelines for unstructured data.
+These pipelines are defined using declarative configuration.
+Each stage of the pipeline can perform structured extraction using any AI model or transform ingested data.
+The pipelines start working immediately upon data ingestion into Indexify, making them ideal for interactive applications and low-latency use cases.

 You should use Indexify if -

 1. You are working with non-trivial amount of data, >1000s of documents, audio files, videos or images.
 2. The data volume grows over time, and LLMs need access to updated data as quickly as possible
 3. You care about reliability and availability of your ingestion pipelines.
+4. You are working with multi-modal data, or combine multiple models into a single pipeline for data extraction.
-4. User Experience of your application degrades if your LLM application is reading stale data when data sources are updated.
+5. User Experience of your application degrades if your LLM application is reading stale data when data sources are updated.

-## Differences with LLM Frameworks
+## Why use Indexify?
-Most common LLM data frameworks for unstructured data are primarily optimized for prototyping applications locally.
+Most LLM data frameworks for unstructured data are primarily optimized for prototyping applications.
 A typical MVP data processing pipeline is written as follows -
 ```python
 data = load_data(source)
 embedding = generate_embedding(data)